 See Appendix V: Guardianship Memorandum of Understanding

 APS IH / August 2010

-The GRC is a state office joint committee of DADS Guardianship Services and DFPS representatives.
-The GRC is established to reach understanding and agreement when resolution is not reached at the regional level regarding whether DADS will pursue guardianship or another alternative will be sought.
+The GRC is a state office joint committee of HHSC Guardianship Services and DFPS representatives.
+The GRC is established to reach understanding and agreement when resolution is not reached at the regional level regarding whether HHSC will pursue guardianship or another alternative will be sought.

 The GRC meets and reviews cases as quickly as possible to reach resolution that is: